Skip to main content

 Amber Stickle

-Director of Audience Engagement and Programs
+Deputy Director of Operations and Facilities

 Amber Stickle joined Boscobel with an an impressive toolkit for project management, program development, financial administration, and event planning.
 She spent 15 distinguished years as Director of Recreation and Parks for the Town of Philipstown, overseeing the acquisition, launch, and management of a 35,500 square-foot community center, a variety of sports fields, and multiple parkland sites within the community.
 Amber has collaborated with countless local schools, organizations, and citizens to provide learning and recreational opportunities for children, adults, and senior citizens.